Updating the operating system

 • Operating systems are very large files.
 Be cautious of data charges.
 Sending over a direct serial or USB connection is recommended, when possible.

 Daughter-card operating systems are occasionally updated, though not as frequently as the main data logger OS.
-Daughter-card operating systems are updated using the same process as the main OS.
+In the event that the WIFI or RF daughter-card OS should be updated, verify the following:

 The OS download executable (e.g., CR6_OS_X.X.X.exe) can be downloaded from the Campbell Scientific Web site: https://www.campbellsci.com/downloads/operating-systems-datalogger .
 The executable includes the main OS and any daughter-card OS files.
 When the executable is run, it stores all current CR6 operating systems in the C:\Campbellsci\Lib\OperatingSystems folder.
 For example: